Cologne I: Members

 The constituency was first represented by Aenne Brauksiepe of the Christian Democratic Union (CDU) from 1949 to 1965.
 It was won by the Social Democratic Party (SPD)'s candidate Hans-Jürgen Wischnewski in 1965.
 The SPD held the constituency until 2017.
 Wischnewski represented it until 1990, when he was succeeded by Walter Rempe, who served a single term.
 Volkmar Schultz was elected in 1994 and served until 2002, followed by Martin Dörmann.
 Karsten Möring of the CDU was elected in 2017.
-Sanae Abdi regained the constituency for the SPD in 2021.
+Sanae Abdi regained the constituency for the SPD in 2021 and was subsequently reelected in 2025.